zencart/documentation/content/user/new_user_topics/change_header_image.md

 weight: 10
 ---

+**Note:** This content does not apply to the responsive_classic template, and may not apply to your template.

 The [default template](/user/template/template_default/) and its derivatives use a background image in the header.

 <img src="/images/header_bg.jpg" alt="Zen Cart background Image" />